 Crypto derivatives trading platform BitMEX aspires to become a “regulated crypto powerhouse” in Europe.
 Its European arm BXM Operations AG wants to purchase Bankhaus von der Heydt, a bank in Munich.
 BaFin, Germany’s financial watchdog, has yet to approve the transaction.
 The purchase price is undisclosed.
 (Bitmex blog, Decrypt)

 Last summer, BitMEX agreed to a $100 million settlement with FinCEN and the CFTC.
-Regulators accused the Seychelles-based exchange for failing to maintain a compliant AML program.
+Regulators accused the Seychelles-based exchange of failing to maintain a compliant AML program.

 Everybody still despises Binance.

 Armed with fake credentials, journalist Hary Clynch went undercover to interview for a top position at Binance.
 Naturally, he was offered the job.
 Part two of his three-part story is up.
 (Disruption Banking)